csantosbh/Lauen/docs/source/editor.rst

 This is performed in ``scripts/lau/component_prototypes.js`` file.
 The following changes must be implemented:

-* Adapt the function ``componentFactory``.
+* Adapt the function ``createComponentFromFlyWeight``.
 This function creates javascript instances of components, which are usually added to a game object (either by the editor, or as requested by the previewer).
 * Implement the following prototype:

 .. code-block:: javascript